AaronCoplan/tic-tac-toe-bot/README.md

 ## Major Components

 * Random Trainer Bot (to rapidly train the bot with N randomized games)
-* Data Handler (representing moves, storing them, and fetching them efficiently)
+* Data Handler (representing moves, storing them, and fetching and filtering them efficiently) - Aaron
-* UI (for a human to play the bot)
+* UI (for a human to play the bot) - Devin
-* Computation Engine (the bot itself)
+* Move Selection Engine (the bot itself)
+* Prediction Engine (predicting the game) - Andrew

 ## JUnit Tests